JonathanMEdwards/subtext10/doc/language.md

 check selected() =?
 '123'
 check ~value =?
 123
 ```
-A scan-block will repeatedly execute the enclosed block until it succeeds.
-At first the input text or selection is passed to the code in the block, and if it succeeds nothing further is done.
-But if it fails the block is reexecuted with a selection that skips one character (or item) in the input.
+A `scan?` structure repeatedly executes.
+At first the input text or selection is passed to the code in the structure, and if it succeeds nothing further is done.
+But if it fails the structure is re-executed with a selection that skips one character (item) in the input.
 This is done by moving the selected part to the before part, and then moving the first item of the after part to the before part.
 One character at a time is skipped this way until the match succeeds or the end of the text is hit (which causes a reject).

 Scanning can be combined with replacing text:
 ```